medialab/xan/docs/cmd/run.md

     -f, --file  Run <pipeline> from a script file instead.
     -T, --tee   Interleave a call to `xan view -T` between each step of given pipeline, hence printing a short view of each transitive step.
-Will not work with non-CSV inputs.
+Will not work with non-CSV inputs nor with hardcoded paths in first command of the pipeline.

 Common options:
     -h, --help             Display this message